Tag Editor for Mac can help you clean up and organize the Music/iTunes library in just a few steps.

 Save changes.

 All edited cells are marked with a grey background.
 We recommend revising all those cells carefully before saving the changes.
-Once changes have been saved, You cannot revert them.
+Once changes have been saved, you cannot revert them.
 If the changes are correct, press Save or ⌘+S to embed them into the audio files.

 Read More: How to save and revert changes >>